 The origins of the New Jersey-style slider go back to a burger cooking method pioneered by White Castle‘s Walt Anderson.
 You take a ball of beef, smash it on the flat-top grill with a spatula, and top it with onions, which cook via the steam rising through the meat.

 White Manna in Hackensack, New Jersey, cooks up their one ½-ounce burgers in this way.
 When you ask for a double, you don’t get two individual stacked patties.
-That’s because they smash two balls instead of one to make a three-ouncer.
+They smash two balls instead of one to make a three-ounce burger.

-If you visit the White Rose Diner in Linden, New Jersey, they serve a larger three-ounce slider.
-They are also the originators of the Jersey Burger, which adds Taylor Ham, a bologna-esque sliced pork product popular with the people of New Jersey.
+If you visit the White Rose Diner in Linden, New Jersey, they serve a larger two-ounce slider.
+They are also the originators of the Jersey Burger, which adds Taylor Ham, a bologna-esque sliced pork product popular in New Jersey.

-The Green Chile Cheeseburger is just that, a cheeseburger topped with chopped green chiles or a green chile sauce.
+The Green Chile Cheeseburger is a cheeseburger topped with chopped green chiles or a green chile sauce.

-The most famous story involving the Green Chile Burger takes place in 1945 at the Owl Bar & Cafe in San Antonio, New Mexico.
-Scientists from the Manhattan Project were rumored to be enjoying them nightly after long days working on the atomic bomb.
+The most famous story involving the Green Chile Burger occurred in 1945 at the Owl Bar & Cafe in San Antonio, New Mexico.
+Scientists from the Manhattan Project would enjoy them nightly after long days working on the atomic bomb.

 Its popularity has spawned a New Mexico Green Chile Cheese Trail.
-There you can make your way around the state from one spot to another, sampling this specialty at various burger joints.
+You can make your way around the state from one spot to another, sampling this specialty at various burger joints.
 And yes, the Owl Bar & Cafe is still around.

-At some point between the 1930s and 1940, the Theta Burger was born when a place called Town Tavern created a signature burger for the Kappa Alpha Theta sorority at the University of Oklahoma.
+The Theta Burger was born between the 1930s and 1940 when the Town Tavern created a signature burger for the Kappa Alpha Theta sorority at the University of Oklahoma.
 The burger features a hickory BBQ sauce, pickles, mayonnaise, and shredded cheddar cheese.

-When the Town Tavern closed, the scoreboards with the OU football game information were moved to The Mont near the university.
-Of course, you can find a Theta Burger at The Mont and at Johnnie’s Charcoal Broiler locations near Oklahoma City, Oklahoma.
+It is now at The Mont near the university since Town Tavern shut its doors.
+But, of course, you can find a Theta Burger at The Mont and Johnnie’s Charcoal Broiler locations near Oklahoma City, Oklahoma.

-If you’re into grilled onions, then the Oklahoma Fried Onion Burger has your name all over it.
-During the Depression, ground beef was expensive.
+If you’re into grilled onions, the Oklahoma Fried Onion Burger has your name all over it.
+Ground beef was expensive during the Great Depression.
 At this time, burgers had just turned the corner after their revived popularity, sparked partially by White Castle.

-I know many folks who swear by this burger, and that includes my burger mentor George Motz.
-George makes a pretty mean version of the fried onion burger.
+I know many folks swear by this burger style, including George Motz, who makes a pretty mean version of the fried onion burger.

 A Patty Melt is the perfect example of a burger sandwich.
-A topic that comes up often is whether or not a Patty Melt should be classified as a burger.
-I’ve always felt that a Patty Melt was a burger, not so much a sandwich if that makes any sense.
+Whether or not a Patty Melt is a burger is always a popular topic.
+I still feel that a Patty Melt is a burger, not so much a sandwich, if that makes any sense.

 The “official” ingredients are simple: Burger patty, rye bread, Swiss cheese, and grilled onions.

-I do encounter variations on the cheeses (American or cheddar), or occasionally on the bread (sourdough or Texas toast), but rarely on the protein.
-However, I’ve had a “Turkey” Patty Melt.
+I encounter variations on the cheeses (American or cheddar), occasionally on the bread (sourdough or Texas toast), but rarely on the protein.
+However, I’ve had a Turkey Patty Melt.

-Rye bread is never to be toasted, only griddled on the flat-top is what most Patty Melt purists believe.
+Never toast the rye bread; it must cook on the griddle.
+At least, most purists believe that.
 The Patty Melt should taste like the child of a great burger and a grilled cheese sandwich.

-You can now find Patty Melts on menus across the US, but it was initially a California creation.
-It is believed that the papa was Tiny Naylor, who owned a chain of Biff’s and Tiny Naylor restaurants in the late 1940s and 1950s in California.
+You can now find Patty Melts on menus across the U.S., but it was initially a California creation.
+Most folks consider Tiny Naylor to be the sandwich’s papa.
+In California, Tiny owned a chain of Biff’s and Tiny Naylor restaurants in the late 1940s and 1950s.

-Tiny passed in 1959, but his son Biff (yes, the restaurants were named after him) now owns the Du-Par’s chain, which has a great Patty Melt on the menu.
+Tiny passed in 1959, but his son Biff (the restaurant namesake) now owns the Du-Par’s chain, which has a tasty Patty Melt on the menu.
 His granddaughter Jennifer, now a caterer, was formerly an executive chef for Wolfgang Puck.